Darion/links/linux.md

 * [exa](https://the.exa.website/) is a modern replacement for `ls`
 * [musikcube](https://musikcube.com) is a fully functional terminal-based music player, library, and streaming audio server.
 There is also `musikdroid` app for android and `musikcore` library.
 * [tsrc](https://tankerapp.github.io/tsrc/) is a command-line tool that helps you manage several git repositories
+* [smenu](https://github.com/p-gen/smenu) - Terminal utility that allows you to use words coming from the standard input to create a nice selection window just below the cursor.
+Once done, your selection will be sent to standard output.
+More in the Wiki
+* [xonsh](https://xon.sh) is a Python-powered, cross-platform, Unix-gazing shell language and command prompt

 ## vim